appility/scroll-tracker/ReadMe.md

 - Supports custom scroll event dispatching.

-- React version optionally shows a visual representation of the scroll progress or can use your own, using render props
+- React version optionally shows a visual representation of the scroll progress or allows you to create a custom scroll indicator using render props

 ## Installation